Superrehtard/old_diaspora_wiki/Installing-and-Running-Diaspora.md

 For a local development instance, you can skip this step initially.

 Otherwise: Diaspora needs to know where on the internet it is.
-Copy config/app_config.yml.example to config/app_config.yml, put your url into the url field, and make any other needed configuration changes.
+Copy config/app_config.yml.example to config/app_config.yml, put your external  url into the pod_url field, and make any other needed configuration changes.

 ### Run the server